- Unix / Linux for Beginners

 $ who > users

 Notice that no output appears at the terminal.
 This is because the output has been redirected from the default standard output device (the terminal) into the specified file.
-If you would check users file then it would have complete content:
+You can check the users file for the complete content −

 $ cat users oko tty01 Sep 12 07:30 ai tty15 Sep 12 13:32 ruth tty21 Sep 12 10:10 pat tty24 Sep 12 13:07 steve tty25 Sep 12 13:03 $

 If a command has its output redirected to a file and the file already contains some data, that data will be lost.
-Consider this example:
+Consider the following example −

 $ echo line 1 > users $ cat users line 1 $